-Mistletoe is one of the most widely studied complementary and alternative medicine therapies for cancer.
+Mistletoe extracts are one of the most widely studied complementary and alternative medicine therapies for cancer.
 In Europe, mistletoe extracts are among the most prescribed therapies for cancer patients.

-Mistletoe products vary, depending on the following factors:
+Mistletoe products vary, based on the following factors:

 In laboratory studies, tumor cells are used to test a substance to find out if it is likely to have any anticancer effects.
 In animal studies, tests are done to see if a drug, procedure, or treatment is safe and effective in animals.
 Laboratory and animal studies are done before a substance is tested in people.

 Most clinical trials using mistletoe extracts to treat cancer have been done in Europe.
-Many studies use mistletoe as adjuvant therapy in patients with cancer.
-Although these trials have reported mistletoe extracts to be effective, weaknesses have been reported.
+Many studies use mistletoe products as adjuvant therapy in patients with cancer.
+Although these trials have reported mistletoe extracts to work, the following problems have been reported:

 Reviews of combined clinical trials